antonindeloison/Chess-Deloison-Da-Costa/README.md

 In the section on game strategies, we introduced a Strategy pattern to make player behaviour extensible.
 Instead of a player having a single strategy, they now call on an external strategy that runs independently.
-We also implemented unit tests to verify that each strategy was called correctly and produced the expected moves, thus ensuring that the new design worked properly.
+We also implemented unit tests to verify that each strategy was called correctly and produced the expected moves, ensuring the new design functioned properly.
+To reduce code repetition, we created mocks for game scenarios using a builder design pattern.

 ## Installation instructions